Financial Stress and Substance Abuse

 We live in a culture where we need money to survive and to feel good about ourselves.
 In many ways, we don’t realize how this mindset lends itself to substance abuse.
 It’s critical to identify the role that financial security plays in drug or alcohol use disorder.

 Many of us aren’t aware of the profound role that money has played in dependence on drugs or alcohol.
-The American Psychological Association (APA) reports that 72 percent of Americans are stressed out about money each month.
-Of those, 22 percent experience extreme financial stress each month.
+The American Psychological Association (APA) reports that 72 percent of Americans were stressed out about money each month in 2015.
+Of those, 22 percent experienced extreme financial stress in the past month.

 The Chicken and the Egg